 The course is eight weeks long, with each session lasting about two and a half hours.
 There is also a 6-hour retreat between session 6 and 7—a unique chance to really explore what you are learning.
-There will also be a 1-hour Introduction to Mindfulness class that serves as an orientation session for the full MBSR course and is also a standalone opportunity to get a better sense of what mindfulness is and how to cultivate it (more info about that here).

 This is the course to consider if you want to go deeper into mindfulness—beyond the apps and self-help books.
 But it also takes a time commitment.
 Traditionally, participants in MBSR were asked to devote about 20-40 minutes per day of practice.
 It is great if you can do that; the class almost teaches itself!
 But that isn’t an option for most, so I teach it in a way that also makes it accessible for those with limited time.